jumpstarter-io/jsc/README.md

 NOTE: Users of Ubuntu (and possibly other Debian based distros) will need to install the python-dev package via apt-get

+NOTE: Users of RPM based distros will need to install the python-devel package via yum.

 # Run
 See jsc -h for list of arguments.
 We recommend that you add your ssh public key on Jumpstarter.